 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor contributed, which is defined by KU Endowment as the amount required under UPMIFA to be retained as a fund of perpetual duration.
 In the absence of donor stipulations or law to the contrary, decreases in the value of assets of a donor-restricted endowment fund to an amount below the historical gift value shall reduce donor-restricted net assets.
 Accordingly, the aggregate of these deficiencies shall reduce donor-restricted net assets to the extent there is net appreciation on related funds with donor-imposed restrictions.
-As of June 30, 2022 deficiencies of this nature exist in 99 donor-restricted endowment funds, which together have an original gift value of approximately \$28,939, a current fair value of \$27,921, resulting in a deficiency of \$1,018.
-As of June 30, 2021, there were no deficiencies of this nature.
+As of June 30, 2023, deficiencies of this nature exist in 159 donor-restricted endowment funds, which together have an original gift value of approximately \$44,575 and a current fair value of \$42,510, resulting in a deficiency of \$2,065.
+As of June 30, 2022, deficiencies of this nature exist in 99 donor-restricted endowment funds, which together have an original gift value of \$27,921, resulting in a deficiency of \$1,018.
 These deficiencies resulted from unfavorable market fluctuations that occurred shortly after the investment of new contributions for donor-restricted endowment funds and continued appropriation for certain programs, which was deemed prudent by the Board of Trustees.